AFFORDABLE GYMNASTICS TRAINING BAR FOR KIDS

 The first bar we used is Perfect Basic Pull-up Bar.
 We used the largest doorway which was 36″.
 We measured where we would install the pivots based on my daughter’s height so that when she did the pullover, she wouldn’t hit her head on the floor.
 Then, we installed the side pivots and J-brackets upside down so that she can do her pullovers.

 Installation was very easy.
-However, the pull up bar didn’t turn out as portable as I had initially thought.
+However, the pull-up bar didn’t turn out as portable as I had initially thought.
 When you slide the side pivot into the hole in one of the arms, you couldn’t get the other pivot in without tilting the other side, which was impossible.
-Since the pull up bar was in the middle of the doorway, we had to figure out how to make it portable.
-The trick was to disassemble and assemble one of the arms of the pull up bar after putting the pivots through the holes in the arms.
+Since the pull-up bar was in the middle of the doorway, we had to figure out how to make it portable.
+The trick was to disassemble and assemble one of the arms of the pull-up bar after putting the pivots through the holes in the arms.

 Perfect Basic Pull-up Bar is very sturdy.
 Once the arms slide into J-brackets it doesn’t move or swing.
-But you can also take it out of the j-brackets and use as a swing bar.
+But you can also take it out of the j-brackets and use it as a swing bar.

 She practices her pullovers on this bar.

 The second bar is Portable pull-up bar which I use for my upper body workout as well.
-This pull up bar is completely portable and has no part that has to be screwed on the doorway like the one above.
+This pull-up bar is completely portable and has no part that has to be screwed on the doorway like the one above.
 However, when you hang up this pull-up bar, you can’t close the door.
 You have to take it down and put it away.

 She practices pull ups, chin ups and leg lifts on this bar.
 We also use pull-up assist band to help with pull up and chin ups.

 Obviously, you can’t practice full bar routines with this hack.
 Still, it helps to practice parts of it and work out to strengthen the core and upper body with a little investment and not a lot of space.
-This pull up bar hack for pullovers is suitable for younger and shorter kids.
+This pull-up bar hack for pullovers is suitable for younger and shorter kids.
 Weight-wise both bars carry weights up to 220lbs.
 However, as they grow taller it would be dangerous for them to spin around the bar and hit their head.
 Make sure you have a mat or padding underneath the bar when they practice pullovers.